oslabs-beta/Catalyst/README.md

 Catalyst is for use with React 16, so make sure you are using that version.

 For Catalyst to work Jest, Enzyme, and Enzyme Adapter for React 16 must be installed.
-To do this line in your terminal inside of your project:
+Run this command from your terminal inside of your project:

     npm install --save-dev jest enzyme enzyme-adapter-react-16